sangeeta1911/sangeeta1911/README.md

-## Hi there 👋
+## Hi 👋 I am Sangeeta Mishra

+I am passionate about a web development career after 6 years in customer success and support.
+I’m currently diving deep into HTML, CSS, and JavaScript — and loving every bit of it!

 <!--
 **sangeeta1911/sangeeta1911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on learning frontend development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on beginner-friendly frontend projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with learning React and building real-world web apps
-- 💬 Ask me about ...
+- 💬 Ask me about switching careers into tech, self-learning, or getting started with Git
-- 📫 How to reach me: ...
+- 📫 How to reach me: mishrasangeeta898@outlook.com or [LinkedIn](https://www.linkedin.com/in/sangeeta-mishra/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I’ve been solving customer challenges — and now, I’d love to solve them with code!
 -->